-POSSIBLE SOURCES OF CONFLICTS OF INTEREST AND HOW THEY ARE ADDRESSED
+POSSIBLE SOURCES OF CONFLICTS OF INTEREST IN RELATION TO STEWARDSHIP ACTIVITIES, AND HOW THEY ARE ADDRESSED

 - Varying client objectives and interests.
 Different clients may have different expectations, objectives and priorities regarding stewardship and Impax has a number of investors who are highly focused on stewardship issues and have very specific priorities.
-At the very outset of the client relationship it is determined how closely the stewardship priorities are aligned between the client and Impax.
+At the very outset of the client relationship it is determined how closely the stewardship (proxy voting and engagement) priorities are aligned between the client and Impax.
 We have a number of clients who have retained their voting rights, in order to follow their specific stewardship objectives.
 For all other clients, we vote following our voting policies, utilising our ESG-analysis and knowledge of the companies in question and local and regional corporate governance best practice.
 A few of our clients have asked us to confirm how we have voted on specific types of resolutions and some ask us to report regularly on our voting outcomes.
-We report the outcomes of our voting on our website, every quarter.
-Some of our clients have invested with us through separate accounts where their own specific responsible investment objectives are followed and expressed.
-We are not involved in stock lending, simplifying the management of proxy voting and reducing possible conflicts of interest relating to voting. - Impax's shareholder interests.
+Relating to engagement, we follow our policies and processes to identify, prioritise and implement engagement systematically and these are not influenced by investors.
+We report the outcomes of our voting and engagement outcomes on our website...
+Some investors have asked for regular reports on both voting and engagement outcomes, pertaining to their investment.
+Some of our clients have invested with us through separate accounts where their own specific responsible investment objectives are followed and expressed. - Impax's shareholder interests.
 Impax is owned by individuals and financial institutions which each have their own investment, financial and stewardship objectives, which could create conflicts of interest.
 Impax's investment process and stewardship activities are conducted following set and publicly disclosed policies and removed from the influence of shareholders. - Impax's specific client interests.
 Impax could be managing investments for e.g. the corporate pension fund of a company that is also owned in one or several of Impax's funds, which could create conflicts of interest.
-Impax's investment process and stewardship activities are conducted following set and publicly disclosed policies and removed from any influence of specific clients.

-- Impax's employee interests.
+Impax's investment process and stewardship activities are conducted following set and publicly disclosed policies and removed from any influence of specific clients. - Impax's employee interests.
 An Impax employee could own shares or have an interest in a company that is also owned in one or several of Impax's funds, which could create conflicts of interest.
 Impax has strict checks, controls and reporting regarding trading and ownership of companies and shares by the Impax staff.
 Impax's investment process and stewardship activities are conducted following set policies and removed from any influence of any employee interests. - Impax's corporate investments and interests.
 Impax does not hold any proprietary positions or conduct any proprietary trading, but may make a seed investment into a new Impax fund.
-When this is the case the fund and the investment is treated like any other client and is subject to the very same policies and procedures regarding stewardship that any other client funds would be. - Impax's inter-departmental interests.
+When this is the case the fund and the investment is treated like any other client and is subject to the same policies and procedures regarding stewardship that any other client funds would be. - Impax's inter-departmental interests.
 The Impax investing departments outside of the Listed Equity business, such as its Private Equity department, may have ownership or an interest in a company that is an investee company in an Impax Listed Equities fund.
 There are formal Information Barrier structures in place between the Impax Listed and Private Equity departments and Impax's investment process and stewardship activities are conducted following set policies and removed from any influence of any inter-departmental interests.